 Much thought has been given to the topic of boy moms.
 Memes, t-shirts, and hashtags abound for moms to flaunt with pride the fact that they birthed boy children.
-As a kindergarten teacher I have some understanding about the chaos, crazy and unpredictability that is boys.
-However, I have also had girl students, and am raising a daughter of my own, and I love being a girl mom.
-Perhaps #GirlMom should be more popular!
+As a kindergarten teacher, I understand the chaos, crazy, and unpredictability that is boys.
+However, I have also had girl students and am raising a daughter of my own, and I love being a girl mom.
+Perhaps #girlmom should be more popular!
 From the sweet to the sassy, here are 5 reasons being a girl mom is awesome, and we’re just as proud of our beauties as boy moms are of their beasts.

 1. Girl moms have to deal with a lot of drama.

 Although my daughter is relatively calm and not crazy rambunctious, she is extremely dramatic.
-Not wanting to wear a hair bow, or wanting one more cheese puff (and only one) can result on a full fledge panic attack.
+Not wanting to wear a hair bow or wanting one more cheese puff (and only one) can result in a full-fledged panic attack.
 Simple squabbles can often turn very unpleasant, and grudges are almost unavoidable.
-Having a little drama queen isn’t all doom and gloom, though, my toddlers theatrical side has also churned out some adorable living room dances, and heartwarming vocal performance’s, and if I’m being honest, it makes me cry every single time.
-All in all my little bundle of emotions is the best thing that has ever come into my life.
+Having a little drama queen isn’t all doom and gloom, though.
+My toddler’s theatrical side has also churned out some adorable living room dances and heartwarming vocal performances, and truthfully, it makes me cry every single time.
+All in all, my little bundle of emotions is the best thing that has ever come into my life.